OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 the time, but to ensure that OpenACC could be used on future devices as well.

-At its core OpenACC supports offloading of both computation and data from a *host* device to and *accelerator* device.
+At its core OpenACC supports offloading of both computation and data from a *host* device to an *accelerator* device.
 In fact, these devices may be the same or may be completely different architectures, such as the case of a CPU host and GPU accelerator.
 The two devices may also have separate memory spaces or a single memory space.
 In the case that the two devices have different